-4.3 Confidential Public Addresses
+5.3 Confidential Public Addresses

-A confidential address consists of a{pk} and pk{enc} . a{pk} is a SHA-256 compression function output. pk{enc} is a Curve25519 public key, for use with the encryption scheme defined in section "In-band secret distribution".
+A payment address consists of a{pk} and pk{enc} . a{pk} is a SHA-256 compression function output. pk{enc} is a Curve25519 public key, for use with the encryption scheme defined in section "In-band secret distribution".

-4.3.1 Raw Encoding
+5.3.1 Raw Encoding